Free and Fast Shipping Free & Fast Shipping

 What is a Ground Fault?

 In an ideal setting, electric current travels from the source, through wires to the appliance, and then safely returns to the source via a Neutral wire.
-However, if a ground fault becomes present, a small portion of the cord wiring gets exposed for example, it then creates an irregular pathway, diverting current unintentionally towards the ground (like the earth).
-This detour can be dangerous because the current might flow through people or equipment not designed to handle it, posing a shock hazard or fire risk.
+However, if a ground fault occurs, a small portion of the cord wiring may become exposed, creating an irregular pathway that diverts current unintentionally towards the ground (like the earth).
+This detour can be dangerous because the current may flow through people or equipment not designed to handle it, posing a shock hazard or fire risk.
+Understanding what is a ground fault is essential for recognizing these potential dangers.

 What is a Ground Fault?